 Like all personality types, ENFJs have four primary cognitive functions.
 In this case, they are Extraverted Feeling, Introverted Intuition, Extraverted Feeling, and Introverted Thinking.
 The most dominant of these, Extraverted Feeling, is responsible for the ENFJ’s generous and outgoing character, while the rest determine the other traits typically visible in an ENFJ to different degrees.

-For every primary function, there is a shadow function exactly opposite.
-Thus, for the ENFJ they are Introverted Feeling, Extraverted Intuition, Introverted Feeling, and Extraverted thinking.
+For every primary function, there is a shadow function precisely opposite.
+Thus, for the ENFJ, they are Introverted Feeling, Extraverted Intuition, Introverted Feeling, and Extraverted Thinking.

-Shadow functions come out in troubling situations, and can be responsible uncharacteristic behavior.
-Owing to their shadow functions, ENFJs can come off as selfish or unkind, which is the last thing one would normally expect of them.
+Shadow functions emerge in troubling situations and can be responsible for uncharacteristic behavior.
+Owing to their shadow functions, ENFJs can come off as selfish or unkind, which is the last thing one would typically expect of them.

 ENFJ Compatibility

 ENFJs do well in relationships with INFPs and ISFPs, who are typically capable of understanding the ENFJ’s emotional language.
-They are also capable of providing the sort of stability that an ENFJ looks for in a long-term relationship.
+They can also provide the sort of stability that an ENFJ looks for in a long-term relationship.

 They generally do worst in relationships with Sensing and Thinking types.
 Pairs with these types will have trouble understanding each other, often leading to conflict.
 Thus, ESTJ, ISTJ, ISTP, and ESTP are all poor matches for an ENFJ.

-ENFJs are very generous in relationships, and willing to sacrifice their own time and even their own needs for their partner.
-However, while it may seem that they give away affection for free, they do ultimately expect reciprocation.
+ENFJs are very generous in relationships and willing to sacrifice their own time and needs for their partner.
+However, while it may seem that they give away affection for free, they ultimately expect reciprocation.

 ENFJ Women

-ENFJ women are more common than men with this personality type, though they are still very rare.
+ENFJ women with this personality type are more common than men, though they are still scarce.
 As ENFJ is a Diplomat personality type, they are often dedicated to teaching or helping others.

-These women are likely to find success in careers involving leadership or humanitarianism, due to their charisma and strong moral values.
-Sometimes they are so altruistic that they neglect their own best interests.
+These women are likely to succeed in careers involving leadership or humanitarianism due to their charisma and strong moral values.
+Sometimes they are so generous that they neglect their own best interests.

 ENFJ Men